-So this is the story I wrote (last minute tanks to Nina’s persuasion) over a year ago for the Farafina Workshop Shop last year.
+So this is the story I wrote (last minute thanks to Nina’s persuasion) over a year ago for the Farafina Workshop Shop last year.
 I didn’t get in, I didn’t even think I would but at least I tried.
 Please read and feel very free to drop your suggestions, thoughts, criticism in the comments.

 Prices are increasing.